The spectra of generalized Paley graphs of $(q^\ell+1)$-th powers and applications: Complements and structural properties

-As a direct consequence of the Theorem \ref{Spec Gamma}, we will show that all the graphs considered are non-bipartite and primitive (connected with connected complement), with trivial exceptions.
+As a direct consequence of Theorem \ref{Spec Gamma}, we will show that all the graphs considered are non-bipartite and primitive (connected with connected complement), with trivial exceptions.
 For $\ell \ne \frac m2$ the graphs are primitive.
-In the next section we will also show that they are strongly regular graphs.